nikhi5699/nikhi5699/README.md

-- 💬 Ask me about **Jenkins, Docker, Kubernetes Ansible and Terraform**
+- 💬 Ask me about **Jenkins, Docker, Kubernetes, Ansible and Terraform**

 - 📫 How to reach me **nikhilcherukupally2@gmail.com**